utat-ss/architect/README.md

 <img src="img/payload-designer-logo.png" height="64">

 # Payload Designer
 A design tool for the FINCH Eye payload.
+Payload Designer enables a unified analysis of the entire payload and all of its components.
+See the latest version of the [softtware design description](https://www.overleaf.com/read/fpngsrxvqccy) here.

 Built by the [University of Toronto Aerospace Team](https://www.utat.ca/space-systems) :milky_way:.